The Vermont Statutes Online

 (1) An audited financial statement that identifies the major categories of expenses and divides them into chargeable and nonchargeable expenses.

-(2) An opportunity to object to the amount of the agency fee sought, and to place in escrow any amount reasonably in dispute.
+(2) An opportunity to object to the amount of the agency fee sought and to place in escrow any amount reasonably in dispute.

 (3) Prompt arbitration by an arbitrator selected jointly by the objecting fee payer and the labor organization or pursuant to the rules of the American Arbitration Association to resolve any objection over the amount of the agency fee.
 The costs of arbitration shall be paid by the labor organization.
 (Added 1967, No. 198, § 3; amended 2013, No. 37, § 14, eff.
 June 30, 2013; 2017, No. 74, § 56.)

-• § 1504.
+§ 1504.
 General duties

-• § 1505.
+§ 1505.
 Application

-This chapter shall not apply to any employer or any labor dispute which affects commerce within the meaning of the National Labor Relations Act, as amended, unless the National Labor Relations Board shall have ceded jurisdiction thereof to the Board pursuant to section 10(a) of the Act or shall have declined to assert jurisdiction thereof pursuant to section 14(c) of the Act.
-(Added 1967, No. 198, § 17.)
+This chapter shall not apply to any employer or any labor dispute that affects commerce within the meaning of the National Labor Relations Act, 29 U.S.C. § 151–169, unless the National Labor Relations Board shall have ceded jurisdiction to the Board pursuant to 29 U.S.C. § 160 or shall have declined to assert jurisdiction pursuant to 29 U.S.C. § 164(c).
+(Added 1967, No. 198, § 17; amended 2023, No. 85 (Adj.
+Sess.), § 236, eff.
+July 1, 2024.)

-• § 1541.
+§ 1541.
 Repealed.
 1975 (Adj.
 Sess.), No. 152, § 7.

-• § 1542.
+§ 1542.
 Repealed.
 1975 (Adj.
 Sess.), No. 152, § 7.

-• § 1543.
+§ 1543.
 Appropriate unit; basis for determination

-(a) The Board shall decide in each case whether, in order to assure the employees the fullest freedom in exercising the rights guaranteed by this Act, the unit appropriate for the purpose of collective bargaining is the employer unit, craft unit, plant unit, or a subdivision thereof.
+(a) The Board shall decide in each case whether, in order to ensure the employees have the fullest freedom in exercising the rights guaranteed by this Act, the unit appropriate for the purpose of collective bargaining is the employer unit, craft unit, plant unit, or a subdivision thereof.
 However, the Board shall not decide that:

 (1) A unit is appropriate for those purposes if the unit includes both professional employees and employees who are not professional employees, unless a majority of the professional employees vote for inclusion in the unit.